rust-unofficial/patterns/idioms/mem-replace.md

 an `Option` or another enum that we can destructure in the next step to put the contained values into our mutably borrowed enum.

+Note, however, that we you are using an `Option` and are replacing its value with a `None`, `Option`’s `take()` method provides a shorter and more idiomatic alternative.

 ## Advantages

 Look ma, no allocation!
 Also you may feel like Indiana Jones while doing it.